Julia Turshen

-Julia Turshen (born 1985) is an American bestselling cookbook author, food writer, cook, and food equity advocate.
+Julia Turshen (born 1985) is an American cookbook author, food writer, cook, and food equity advocate.
 She lectures on food and home cooking and has published four solo books on the subject and has contributed to many others in collaboration or as a writer.
-Those she has collaborated with include Gwyneth Paltrow, Dana Cowin, and Mario Batali.
+She has collaborated with Gwyneth Paltrow, Dana Cowin, and Mario Batali.
+Her 2020 collaboration with Hawa Hassan, In Bibi's Kitchen, won the 2022 James Beard Foundation award for Best International Cookbook.

 She hosts the podcast Keep Calm and Cook On and writes a monthly column in Food & Wine called The Interview.
 She has written for the New York Times, Condé Nast Traveler, Vogue, and Bon Appétit.
 She serves on the Smithsonian National Museum of American History's Kitchen Cabinet Advisory Board and is the founder of Equity At The Table (EATT), a digital directory of people of color, women, and non-binary individuals in food.
 She also regularly provides meals for Citizen Action of New York, which led to her 2016 appointment as developer of the organization's food team.

-Early life
+Early life and education

 Turshen grew up with one brother in a liberal, secular New York Jewish household.
-Her parents were workaholics; (Queery podcast, 12:20) her mother was an art director and her father was a graphic designer.
-Turshen wanted to work on cookbooks from a young age, always poring over cookbooks with great interest.
-At age 13, she even opened a mini restaurant in her family's home.
+Her mother was an art director and her father was a graphic designer.
+Turshen was interested in cookbooks from a young age.
+At age 13, she opened a mini restaurant in her family's home.
 Her maternal grandparents, refugees to the United States, owned a bread bakery in Brooklyn, which Turshen's mother grew up in.
-Though she never met her grandparents, Turshen believes these roots created a "hereditary, genetic" (Queery podcast, 10:08) pull toward cooking within her.
-As her parents did not cook much, she taught herself with the help of books and the pre-Food Network television landscape of Julia Child and the Discovery Channel's Great Chefs show.
-In between high school and college, Turshen worked at Kneaded Bread Bakery in Port Chester, New York.
+Though she never met her grandparents, Turshen believes these roots created a "hereditary, genetic" pull toward cooking within her.
+As her parents did not cook much, she taught herself with the help of books, Julia Child, and the Discovery Channel's Great Chefs show.
+Between high school and college, Turshen worked at Kneaded Bread Bakery in Port Chester, New York.